800-liter industrial kettle

 Actual cleaning versus theoretical cleaning

-Aspects buyers often overlook
+Aspects that buyers often overlook

 From experience, the most ignored points are: